Ingwie/OpenAVRc_Hw/Xany2Sounds/README.md

 # Xany2Sounds

-Xany2Sounds is a sound module that use the X-Any feature for command un JQ6500-16p or JQ6500-28p.
+Xany2Sounds is a sound module that use the X-Any feature for command a JQ6500-16p.
-I use a Pro Micro board.

 For use it, you need:
 - An OpenAVRc Transmitter with the X-Any feature: